espositomario/daily_science_quotes/README.md

 # Description

 A simple script contains 31 science quotes for each day of the month.
-Every time you open the terminal it will print a quote.
+Every time you open the terminal it will print a different quote. :)